-For at least 4,000 years, cannabis has been used for its medical properties by civilizations throughout the world, including the ancient Egyptians, Chinese, Indian Hindus, Assyrians, Greeks, Persians, and Romans.
+For thousands of years, cannabis has been used for its medical properties by civilizations throughout the world, including the ancient Egyptians, Chinese, Indian Hindus, Assyrians, Greeks, Persians, and Romans.
 In the 1800’s, Irish physician William O’Shaughnessy observed the medical use of cannabis while living in India and introduced it to western medicine.
-By 1850, cannabis has made it way over to the U.S. and was officially listed in the U.S. pharmacopeia, an official standard setting reference.
+By the 1850s, cannabis has made it way over to the U.S. and was officially listed in the U.S. pharmacopeia, an official standard setting reference.
 U.S. physicians prescribed cannabis preparations, which were manufactured by pharmaceutical companies still in existence today (such as Eli Lilly) and available in U.S. pharmacies.1

 1. Friedman D, Sirven JI.
 Historical perspective on the medical use of cannabis for epilepsy: Ancient times to the 1980s.
 Epilepsy Behav.
 2017;70(Pt B):298- 301. doi:10.1016/j.yebeh.2016.11.033.